 What are the ‘show me, tell me’ questions?

-The examiner will ask the candidate two questions.
-The ‘show me’ question, as the title suggests, involves asking the candidate driver to show them how and where on the car they would carry out a particular safety check.
+As mentioned above, the examiner will ask two questions.
+The ‘show me’ question will need you to show the examiner how and where on the car they would carry out a particular safety check.
 This question will be asked before you start driving.

-Following this, as you can probably guess, the ‘tell me’ question will be asked while you are driving.
-The examiner will ask you to explain how you would carry out the safety check.
+Following this, the ‘tell me’ question will be asked while you are driving.
+The examiner will ask you to explain how you would carry out a particular safety check.
 Some of the questions contain both show me and tell me elements but they all follow the same theme.

 The questions are changed by the DVSA (Driving and Vehicle Standards Agency) from time to time so you’ll need to study a range of possible answers.
 At any given time, there are 14 ‘show me’ and seven ‘tell me’ questions in total but you’ll only be asked two on your test.